freemocap/freemocap/README.md

 * Two or more USB webcams attached to viable USB ports
 	*  USB hubs typically don't work
-	*  Note that two cameras is the minimum reuired for 3d reconstruction.
-GHowever, with just two views, many points will be occluded/not visible to both cameras.
+	*  Note that two cameras is the minimum required for 3d reconstruction.
+However, with just two views, many points will be occluded/not visible to both cameras.
 For better performance, use three or four cameras
-* Each recording must (for now)  an unobstructed view of a  Charuco board within the first few seconds of recording (See below).
+* Each recording must (for now) have an unobstructed view of a  Charuco board within the first few seconds of recording (See below).
 ____
 ____
 # Installation